flutter/packages/packages/interactive_media_ads/README.md

 guide:

 * [AdDisplayContainer][3]: A container object where ads are rendered.
-* [AdsLoader][4]: An object that requests ads and handles events from ads request responses.
+* [AdsLoader][4]: Requests ads and handles events from ads request responses.
 You should only instantiate one ads loader, which can be reused throughout the life of the application.
 * [AdsRequest][5]: An object that defines an ads request.
 Ads requests specify the URL for the VAST ad tag, as well as additional parameters, such as ad dimensions.
-* [AdsManager][6]: An object that contains the response to the ads request, controls ad playback, and listens for ad events fired by the SDK.
+* [AdsManager][6]: Contains the response to the ads request, controls ad playback, and listens for ad events fired by the SDK.
+* [AdsManagerDelegate][8]: Handles ad events and errors that occur during ad or stream initialization and playback.

 ## Usage

-This guide demonstrates how to integrate the IMA SDK into a new app using the [video_player][7] plugin to display content.
+This guide demonstrates how to integrate the IMA SDK into a new `Widget` using the [video_player][7] plugin to display content.

 1. Add Android Required Permissions